-Rates-All in all, as the treaties end, the United States Fleet stands on a par, if not superior to, the armada of the British Empire, its only close rival in the longpredicted and long-feared naval race.
+Rates-All in all, as the treaties end, the United States Fleet stands on a par, if not superior to, the armada of the British Empire, its only close rival in the long-predicted and long-feared naval race.
 The Navy's General Board, surveying the situation as the lid blew off last week, rated the seven sea Powers thus, on the basis of warcraft built, building or appropriated for:

-PHILE TUNNAGE
+S SHIPS

 U. S. A 405 1,429,740

 Britain 1,545,478

 Japan 233 882,172

 France 793,086

 Italy 521,045

 Germany 323,748

 Russia 204,762

-The majority of the any araft laid down

-The majority of the new craft laid down or projected are submarines and destroyers, but the list includes seventeen new superdreadnoughts of 35,000 tons each with a speed of approximately thirty knots and fourteen- or sixteen-inch guns.
-These mammoth "battle-wagons" cost \$50,000,-000 apiece.
+The majority of the new craft laid down or projected are submarines and destroyers, but the list includes seventeen new superdreadnoughts of \$5,000 tons each with a speed of approximately thirty knots and fourteen or sixteen inch guns.
+These mammoth "battle-wagons" cost \$50,000,000 apiece.

 Initiation of the new naval race came from nations classified as the "have-nots" which have experienced resurgent military nationalism in the last five years.
-For them, naval rearmament was part and parcel of the general rearmament incidental to demands for recognition as major Powers.
+For them, naval rearmament was part and parcel of the general rearmament incidental to demands for recognition as major

+Powers.